stefan-beuchert/HandGestureRecognizer/README.md

 Before continuing it is wise to get rid of the observations where mediapipe was not able to detect a hand or detected multiple hands.
 The according frames are not looked at further and are just skipped.

 The automatic scaling of the mediapipe output for the X and Y coordinates is problematic for the use case, since it does not give the relative value of the landmarks to each other, but the value of the landmark in relation to the position in the image.
 In other words, the same gesture once done in the top right of a frame and once in the bottom left of another frame will result in drastically different coordinate values, even if both gestures are identical.
-The remove the noise of the positional difference, another scaling was applied.
+To remove the noise of the positional difference, another scaling was applied.

 This second scaling of the data does not look at the whole image, but only at the extracted landmarks.
 More specifically at the X, Y and Z coordinates over all the landmarks of one frame separately.
 They are then scaled from values of 0 (for the smallest value) and 1 (for the biggest).
 This is one way of extracting the hand from the full image and is a simpler version of the related approach of using bounding boxes.

 One example for more clarity: Two separate frames have the same hand gesture, where a person once makes a thumbs-up gesture in the top left and once in the bottom right of an image.
 Even when both gestures are identical, the coordinates will very much differ, since the gesture in the top left will have X and Y values closer to one and the gesture in the bottom right closer to 0.
-Be rescaling the X values between the lowest X coordinate of all the landmarks in one frame (probably the tip of the thumb, since it is a thumbs-up gesture) and the highest X value (probably the bottom of the pinky / the pinky metacarpophalangeal) both frames will have the same values for each X coordinate.
+By rescaling the X values between the lowest X coordinate of all the landmarks in one frame (probably the tip of the thumb, since it is a thumbs-up gesture) and the highest X value (probably the bottom of the pinky / the pinky metacarpophalangeal) both frames will have the same values for each X coordinate.
 The position in the original frame is not important anymore.

 The same is done for the Y and Z coordinate.
 Criticism: It could be said that this method will distort the relations of the landmarks since it will be always scaled between 0 and 1 for each dimension separately.
 More specifically a hand gesture of a raised hand with fingertips sticking together and a gesture of a raised hand with fingers spread apart will result in the same coordinates after rescaling since the X values will always be between 0 and one for thump to pinky.